All Episodes

 This is absurd.

-I'm not gonna be honest with you.
+I'm not going to be honest with you.

 I don't know a lot about Cuba's health care system, Edwards said at an event in Oscaloosa, Iowa.

-Is it a government run system?
+Is it a government-run system?

-The context is he had flip-flopped on whether he had seen Sicco.
+The context is he had flip-flopped on whether he had seen SICCO.

 First he said I think he had seen it, then he said he hadn't.